RGB and Hex Code Technology Themed Mystery Picture Worksheets

-This resource works on so many great technology skills.
-While students may be familiar with using snap cubes (or counting blocks or whatever you call them) to make designs, it brings the skill to a whole new level to do it digitally.
-10 Weather Theme designs in 4 different levels for differentiation between grade levels k-5.
+Digital Click and Drag Mystery Pictures work on so many great technology skills.
+While students may be familiar with using 100s charts in their math lessons, it brings the skill to a whole new level to use them as mouse or trackpad practice.
+This set includes 5 March themed designs in 2 different levels for differentiation between grade levels k-5.

 This resource works on so many great technology skills.
 While students may be familiar with using snap cubes (or counting blocks or whatever you call them) to make designs, it brings the skill to a whole new level to do it digitally.
 10 Clothing Theme designs in 4 different levels for differentiation between grade levels k-5.